rmurphey/js-assessment/README.md

 create a new file there if you don't see an appropriate one.
 If you do create a new file, make sure to add it to `tests/runner.js`.

+Any substantial contributions will be duly credited in the readme, as well as of course in the git commit log.

 ### Data-driven tests

 If your tests need data that can be fetched via XHR, stick a `.json` file in